057 Technology's Hardware Controller

 Full custom control over Tesla drive units, chargers, and more

 057 Technology's control system has been designed and built from the ground up using high quality automotive grade components.
-It is not based on low quality hobbyist hardware (such as the Ardunio) that is in no way suitable for use in a safety critical system in an automotive environment.
+It is not based on hobbyist hardware (for example, the Ardunio Uno and its many knockoffs, Raspberry Pi, and other such hobbyist development hardware are not automotive grade hardware) that is in no way suitable for use in a safety critical system in an automotive environment.
 When performance is critical, you need a well validated design that is right for the job.
 No corners are cut when it comes to hardware from 057 Technology.

 Every Drive Unit controller is fully tested in-house to ensure it meets all specifications so that you can trust that our systems will perform appropriately and safely.
 An improper or incomplete control system could lead to unexpected, and sometimes unsafe, results.
 It may just be an inconvenience like a power output limit, but such poor control can end up being extremely unsafe, resulting in improper torque control or acceleration, excess high-voltage current usage, excess regenerative braking causing battery overcharge, and more.